saio-fr/authenticator-service/readme.md

 }
 ```

-When users want to authenticate, they challenge our crossbar router with a ticket auth:
+When users want to authenticate, they challenge our service with a ticket:

 ```
 var token = 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9...';